 The Wedges and Corridors Plan envisioned a variety of living environments and encouraged "imaginative urban design" to avoid sterile suburban sprawl.
-Nonetheless, that plan was a product of its time.
+Nonetheless, like every plan, that plan was a product of its time.
 It relied on design approaches that were typical of the 1960s, emphasizing the convenience of driving and rigid separation of land uses.

 Good design is not a luxury but a critical economic development tool.
-Businesses and workers now prefer walkable, accessible, amenity rich, mixed-use places that facilitate the interaction and exchange of ideas that feed innovation.
+Businesses and workers today prefer walkable, accessible, amenity-rich, mixed-use places that facilitate the interaction and exchange of ideas that feed innovation.
 A greater share of residents, across all ages, prefer walkable, transit-rich neighborhoods too.
-Combined with the lack of undeveloped land far from transit, these forces dictate a shift toward redevelopment and infill that converts "parking lots to places" near existing or planned transit lines and incorporating walkable form.
+Combined with the lack of undeveloped land far from transit, these forces indicate the need for a shift toward redevelopment and infill that converts "parking lots to places" near existing or planned transit lines and and incorporating a walkable form of development.

 Our arts and culture sector, taken as a whole, would be the county's sixth-largest employer.
 The sector taps into creative, social, and economic networks, and its practitioners have developed tools to share stories, encourage empathy, and empower creative exchange.
-Supporting a healthy arts and culture ecosystem will not only enrich the lives of our residents and bring us closer together but also will help attract talent and spur innovation.
+Supporting a healthy and diverse arts and culture ecosystem will not only enrich the lives of our residents and bring us closer together but can help attract talent and spur innovation.